 TILINANU’S DREAMS FOR THE FUTURE

-Tilinanu is developing at a rapid rate and we are learning as we go, our first vision to achieving this was to provide them with self-sustainable mechanisms such as sowing machines and paying education lessons such as IT and primary subjects.
+Tilinanu is developing at a rapid rate and we are learning as we go.
+Our first vision to achieving this was to provide them with self-sustainable mechanisms such as sowing machines, and paying for education lessons such as IT and primary subjects.
 The sowing machines are fully active and doing a great job as are the lessons, however they are not being charged as we felt that we could not deny people the opportunity of education.
 This is what we felt was right within our hearts.
 Therefore we are looking to new ideas and perhaps on a larger scale… (Do you have any?
-If so please contact us email@example.com)
+If so please contact us [email protected])

-We would like to give the children the opportunity for further education and to excel in their chosen carrier path, for example giving her the chance to attend medical school, nursing school, business course, or teaching school so they can give knowledge and education back to her community and help further people to develop.
+We would like to give the children the opportunity for further education and to excel in their chosen career path, such as giving them the chance to attend medical school, nursing school, a business course, or teaching school so they can give knowledge and education back to their community and help further people to develop.
 We aim for this to work through individual sponsorship.

-It was our vision to have experienced medial students / nurses or doctors to come and provide workshops for the locals to help increase awareness and education it would be phenomenal for this to continue as education is the basis for development.
+It was our vision to have experienced medical students / nurses or doctors to come and provide workshops for the locals to help increase awareness and education, it would be phenomenal for this to continue as education is the basis for development.

-Over the past two years it has been remarkable to see the impact that volunteers have within the community in Malawi, the benefit show profusely.
-Many of our projects depend on volunteers offering their skills, time and love, and potentially without them they wouldn’t be able to run.
-We have huge visions for out-reach projects that would benefit villages all over so much by simply offering skills that we all take for granted!
-I truly believe that all individuals can make a difference.
+Over the past two years it has been remarkable to see the impact that volunteers have within the community in Malawi, the benefit shows profusely.
+Many of our projects depend on volunteers offering their skills, time and love, and potentially without them they would not be able to run.
+We have huge visions for out-reach projects that would benefit villages all over by simply offering skills that we all take for granted!
+We truly believe that all individuals can make a difference.

 We would love to continue having this strong community in England as well as developing a strong Malawian community in Africa…

-The villagers who we developed a beautiful repore with, due to general interest, support and gratitude.
-Each and every one of them have hearts of gold and are reaching for the stars for the development of their community and the safety of the children within it.
+We have developed a beautiful rapport with the villagers due to general interest, support and gratitude.
+Each and every one of them has a heart of gold and they are reaching for the stars for the development of their community and the safety of the children within it.
 Their determination is inspirational.

-There is great potential not for Tilinanu to house more girls but potential for Tilinanu to offer more to Lilongwe, there are visions of the opening of a clone on Tilinanu as well as the development of out reach programs such as ‘the granny project’, ‘teaching out reach’ etc…
+There is great potential not just for Tilinanu to house more girls, but potential for Tilinanu to offer more to Lilongwe.
+There are visions of the opening of a clone of Tilinanu, as well as the development of out reach programs such as ‘the granny project’, ‘teaching out reach’ etc…